TYPE DESIGN INFORMATION PAGE last updated on Fri Sep 15 20:10:19 EDT 2023

 In 2016, he became graphic designer at BuzzFeedNews.
 Just before Election Day in 2016, he used samples of Donald Trump's scribbles to make the free comic book font BF Tiny Hand.
 Read what BuzzFeedNews's Ben King has to say.

 Mon Pote stands for Most Original Nincompoop Prize Of the Trump Era.
-Started in November 2016, it is given annually, during Trump's tenure, to the best new typeface related to the most intelligent president in history.
+Started in November 2016, it was given annually, during Trump's early tenure, to the best new typeface related to the most intelligent president in history.
 The jury is presided by Luc Devroye, whose office is accepting nominations all year long.
 The awards are given in November of each year.
 The winner is expected to donate to the Canadian Narcissism Society, the Grab That Puppy Association, or Club Med Guantanamo.
 The list of winners:

 Barely five days after the catastrophe of November 6, 2016, Simon Dunford (London, Ontario) published the scanbat typeface Trump (2016).
 In December 2016, he published Dawson Grotesque.
 In 2017, he designed the art deco typeface Mouron (free, caps only; named after A.M.
-Cassandre, whose real name was Adolphe Jean-Marie Mouron), Dylan Gothic and the Tuscan wood type emulation typeface Poblano.
-Dafont link.
-Behance link.
-[Google] [More] ⦿
+Cassandre, whose real name was Adolphe Jean-Marie Mouron), the similar free art deco typeface Julian Grotesk (undoubtedly forced to rename Mouron this way by the annoying Mouron descendants), Dylan Gothic and the Tuscan wood type emulation typeface Poblano.
+[Google] [MyFonts] [More] ⦿

 A free orphaned font by unknown designers, published in 1981: Each letter and number is specifically designed with purpose, calling attention to issues like equal pay, reproductive rights, women's health, women in politics, and campus assault laws.
 The Feminist Letters were created by New York-based ad agency Y&R in collaboration with Women of Sex Tech, another New York-based group of entrepreneurs dedicated to increasing the diversity of sex tech.
 The font first debuted at the Women's March in January 2017, where the letters were used on signs in NYC, LA, Philadelphia and other U.S. cities, as up to 5 million women worldwide marched for equality.
 In particular in rallies against the election of President Donald "Grab 'Em By the Pussy" Trump.
 [Google] [More] ⦿